ethereum/beacon-metrics/metrics.md

 ### Additional Metrics

 The following are proposed metrics to be added to clients.
 This list is _not_ stable and is subject to drastic changes, deletions, and additions.
 The additional metric list is being discussed, we are yet to reach consensus.
+Ideally we would also discuss which of these values need to be counters, guages or histograms.

 | Name | Metric type | Usage | Sample collection event |
 |----------------------------------------------|-------------|--------------------------------------------------------------------------------------|---------------------|